rust-lang/rfcs/text/0048-traits.md

 and output type parameters discussed in the previous example.
 Specifically, we must never *infer* the value of the `Self` type parameter based on the impls in scope.
-This is because it would cause *crate concatentation* to potentially lead to compilation errors in the form of inference failure.
+This is because it would cause *crate concatenation* to potentially lead to compilation errors in the form of inference failure.

 ## Properties